hugoKs3/plugin-jazpar/docs/en_US/index.md

 - Add an entry in the message center (checked by default)
 - Disable the equipment

+You can also specify the number of days delay generally witnessed in order to prevent the plugin querying the website for nothing.

 The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.

 ## Equipment configuration